Calms down your immune system to prevent joint damage.

 Our bottom line

-- Enbrel is the first biologic approved for moderate to severe rheumatoid arthritis.
+- Enbrel (etanercept) is the first biologic approved for moderate to severe rheumatoid arthritis.
+Since it has been around for a long time, its side effects are well known.

-- Available as a single-use syringe and SureClick auto-injector pen which may be more convenient and easier for some people to use.
+- It's available as a pre-filled syringe and SureClick auto-injector pen which some people find more convenient and easier to use.

 What to expect when you take Enbrel (etanercept) for Rheumatoid arthritisSkip what to expect section.
 Skip to Risks & Warnings section.